ajeetblog/blog/_posts/2017-9-28-PowerShellinCloudShell.md

 ![Create Storage](/images/posts/PSCloudShell/login.JPG)

-After succesfull authentication you will see Azure as a drive  in your Shell prompt
+After succesfull authentication you will see Azure as a drive  in your Shell prompt.
  {% highlight powershell %}
     PS Azure:/>
 {% endhighlight %}